gcarq/inox-patchset/README.md

 ## Building
 These patches are tested and functional on Arch Linux x86_64, but should run on any Linux/BSD distribution.
-If you are running Arch Linux you can download the packages from AUR:
+If you are running Arch Linux you can download the source or binary package from AUR:
 * [inox](https://aur.archlinux.org/packages/inox/)
 * [inox-bin](https://aur.archlinux.org/packages/inox-bin/)

-If not, check out the Chromium [LinuxBuildInstructions](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_build_instructions.md) or view the [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=inox) from inox package to get an idea how chromium is built.
+For any other distribution check out the Chromium [Build Instructions](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_build_instructions.md) or view the inox [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=inox) to get an idea how chromium is built.

+*The build process takes about 3 hours on a i5-3550 CPU @ 3.90GHz and 16GB ram. (without ccache)*

 ## Patches